 Me: He should – it’s Jeremy Bulloch.

-Sue: Is that supposed to mean something?
+Sue: Is that supposed to mean something to me?

-I’ll spare you the rest, you all know the drill by now, but I’ll reserve a special mention for “John Boy from The Waltons“.
-She’s unimpressed when I reveal the truth to her and she’s practically punching me in the face when I tell her that they overdubbed Bulloch’s voice in the films, too.
-But at least this relieved the monotony a bit.
+She’s seriously unimpressed when I reveal the truth to her, and she’s practically punching me in the face when I tell her that they overdubbed Bulloch’s voice in the films, as well (twice!).
+But at least it relieved the monotony for a bit.

 The Search

 Sue: I can’t tell who’s worse – is it the bad guys or the rebels?
 There’s only one way to find out – FIGHT!
-Or in the rebels case – RUN AROUND A BIT!
+Or in the rebels’ case – RUN AROUND A BIT!

 The Final Phase